 "You could manipulate the samples, by going into another bit of the program.
 It was a great program.
 I wish you could get it in 16-bit, I'd still be using it!
 You'd be able to boost the sample, echo the sample, filter the sample.
 It was all in 8-bit, and so it had this kind of weird sound to it.
 I...

-The rest of this article is only available with an archive subscription or by purchasing back issue #18.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #18.
 For an upcoming year's free subscription, and our current issue on PDF...